Samsung/tizen-docs/docs/guides/web/connectivity/secure-element-w.md

       var seListener = tizen.seService.registerSEListener(setSEChange);
       ```

-3. To stop listening to the reader changes, use the `unregisterSEListener()` method:
+3. To stop listening for the reader changes, use the `unregisterSEListener()` method:

    ```
    tizen.seService.unregisterSEListener(seListener);